piyushagarwal08/JU-Notes/OperatingSystem.md

 11. Drawback of FCFS?
     * Convo Effect is when small process have to wait for bigger processes , it is faced in FCFS

+12. What is Throughput?
+    No of processes executed per unit time

+13. Garbage Collection ~> The process by which periodically the unused memory space is collected back

+14. Paging ~> Paging is a memory management scheme by which a computer stores and retrieves data from secondary storage for use in main memory.

+15. Memory Management in Python ~> Memory management in Python involves a private heap containing all Python objects and data structures.
+The management of this private heap is ensured internally by the Python memory manager.

+16. Race Condition ~> A race condition is a situation that may occur inside a critical section.
+This happens when the result of multiple thread execution in critical section differs according to the order in which the threads execute.

+16. Critical Section ~> The critical section in a code segment where the shared variables can be accessed
+    * The critical section problem needs a solution to synchronise the different processes.
+The solution to the critical section problem must satisfy the following conditions −
+    1. Mutual Exclusion
+    2. Progress
+    3. Bounded Waitings

+17. Demand paging ~>  In a system that uses demand paging, the operating system copies a disk page into physical memory only if an attempt is made to access it and that page is not already in memory.

+18. Different types of Operating System:
+    1. Batch Operating System.
+    2. Multitasking/Time Sharing OS.
+    3. Multiprocessing OS.
+    4. Real Time OS.
+    5. Distributed OS.
+    6. Network OS.
+    7. Mobile OS.